-The four LAN Ethernet ports are switched ports.
-By default all of these ports act as a single switch uplinked to the LAN interface on the firewall.
+ETH1-8 are switched ports sharing 5 Gbps (2x 2.5 Gbps) to the Intel SoC.
+By default all of these ports are on a single VLAN uplinked to the LAN interface on the firewall.

-Note: For more details on how the switch operates, see Switch Overview.
+For more details on how the switch operates, see Switch Ports Overview.

-For instructions on how to configure the switch see Configuring the Switch Ports.
+For instructions on how to configure the switch in a variety of ways, including configuring the switch ports as isolated independent interfaces, see Configuring the Switch Ports.